django-webpack/django-webpack-loader/README.md

 by [webpack-bundle-tracker](https://github.com/owais/webpack-bundle-tracker) and lets you use the generated bundles in django. **If you want to use entrypoints**, please use [webpack4-bundle-tracker](https://www.npmjs.com/package/webpack4-bundle-tracker).

+If you want to leverage webpack critical css generation while maintaining a Django-like structure in your project, have a look at [webpack-critical-pages](https://www.npmjs.com/package/webpack-critical-pages).

 A [changelog](CHANGELOG.md) is also available.

 ## Purpose of this Fork